davidkellis/able/README.md

 The `for` clause is optional.
 When present, the `for` clause specifies that a type variable, D, is deemed to implement interface A. If no `for` clause is specified, then the interface serves as a type constraint on types B, C, etc.

-The type expression in the for clause is called the interface's *self type*.
+The type expression in the for clause is called the interface's <a name="self-type"></a>*self type*.
 The self type is a concrete or polymorphic type representing the type that will implement the interface.
 In the syntax above, `D [E F ...]` represents the self type.

 D may represent either a concrete type or a polymorphic type depending on whether D's type parameters (if applicable) are bound or unbound (see [Type Expressions](#type-expressions) for more on bound vs. unbound type parameters).